Masked Gradient-Based Causal Structure Learning: Experiments

 \subsection{Real Data}

-We consider the Sachs dataset to discover a protein signaling network based on expression levels of proteins and phospholipid \citep{Sachs2005causal}.
-This dataset is widely used for research on graphical models with experimental annotations well accepted by the biological research community.
-We use only the observational data with $n=853$ samples.
-The true causal graph proposed by \citet{Sachs2005causal} has $11$ nodes and $17$ edges.

-On this dataset, MaskedNN and CAM achieve the best SHD $12$, and GraN-DAG has an SHD $13$.
-DAG-GNN and NOTEARS are on par with MaskedNN and CAM in terms of true positives, but have more false discoveries.
-Particularly, DAG-GNN and NOTEARS result in SHDs $16$ and $19$, respectively, whereas an empty graph has an SHD $17$.
-We also apply GES and PC: GES obtains $7$ undirected edges while PC estimates $7$ undirected and $1$ directed edges.
-By contrast, the inferred graphs from MaskedNN, CAM, and GraN-DAG consist of only directed edges.
+\paragraph{Sachs dataset} We consider to estimate a protein signaling network based on expression levels of proteins and phospholipid \citep{Sachs2005causal}, containing both interventional and observational data.
+Since our method is based on passively observed data, we use only the observational data with $853$ samples.
+The ground truth proposed by \citet{Sachs2005causal} has $11$ nodes and $17$ edges.
+MCSL-MLP and CAM achieve the best SHD $12$, and GraN-DAG has an SHD $13$.
+DAG-GNN and NOTEARS are on par with MCSL-MLP and CAM w.r.t.~true positives, but have more false discoveries, resulting in SHDs $16$ and $19$, respectively.
+GES obtains $7$ undirected edges while PC estimates $7$ undirected and $1$ directed edges.
+By contrast, the inferred graphs from MCSL-MLP, CAM, and GraN-DAG consist of only directed edges.

+\paragraph{Identifying root cause in telecommunication networks}We proceed to apply the proposed approach to identifying root cause of anomaly variables with time series data.
+Here each variable represents a certain key performance indicator (like number of users per minute) monitoring the state of telecommunication system.
+In practice, it is commonly observed that a single system fault may first happen and incur a variable to behave abnormally, and then the variable would cause several others to be abnormal.
+Thus, we would like to find the root cause one among all abnormal variables, which is believed to be more informative to identify the system fault.
+This task can be done by learning a causal DAG and then choose the root node.
+If there are more than one root nodes, our strategy is to return the one with the most descendants.

+For time series data, several methods \cite{runge2019detecting,peters2013causal,chu2008search} first choose a time lag $p\geq 0$ and then perform causal discovery among $d(p+1)$ variables, where many edges can be excluded as the variable at the current time cannot be a cause of the one of past time.
+Thus, GraN-DAG, CAM, and NOTEARS-MLP do not easily apply here and we can only consider instantaneous data, i.e., treat time series data as i.i.d.~data.
+Besides, prior knowledge from human experience indicates that the summary graph is acyclic and also some variables cannot be the root cause ones.
+Most existing approaches, however, do not take into account this condition and directly learn the graph among $d(p+1)$ variables, followed by compressing the graph into a summary graph of $d$ variables.

+For this task, we can easily adapt our method as in the vector-valued case.
+Notice that this problem may also contain hidden confounders and in fact is very challenging.
+Nonetheless, in all our test cases containing $2$ to $60$ variables, our modified method can identify about $80\%$ correct root causes.
+For the reasons mentioned above, all the other methods can only find correctly at most $30\%$ cases; in particular, constraint-based methods usually result in many undirected edges, making it hard to determine a root~node.